msabramo/vagrant_sql_server_express/README.md

 vagrant up
 ```

-To verify that the VM started, you can use the `tsql` utility bundled
+To verify that the VM started and that you can connect to the database from your host machine, you can use the `tsql` utility bundled
 with FreeTDS.
 E.g.:

 ```